techiemow/DOM-TASK-/readme.md

 - Bootstrap are used to display the necessary data in the screen as cards

--Use chrome for the Deployed URL for better display of openweatherAPI in parsed version
+- Use chrome for the Deployed URL for better display of openweatherAPI in parsed version

 - url :https://restcountries--restcountriestsk.netlify.app/